 Corklan Branch is a small blackwater stream that flows south under I-95 and Bartram Park Boulevard before traversing the Preserve and emptying into Durbin Creek.
-There is an historic record of Black Creek crayfish (Procambarus pictus) collected from this stream adjacent to I-95.
-To date, no Black Creek crayfish have been collected or observed within the Preserve.
+In 2010, Black Creek crayfish (Procambarus pictus) was sampled from this stream, adjacent to I-95.